danmiles/next-portfolio-template/README.md

 ## Url: https://js-case-next-13.vercel.app/

-## You need to put your data in your .env file for this project to work
+## If you want to use the project for your own purposes you need to put your data in your .env file for this project to work
 - MONGO_URI=your mongo uri, click connect on Cluster => Drivers => take link =>  and after put your password inside link without "<>" (dashboard.mongodb.com)
 - GOOGLE_CLIENT_ID=your google client id (console.developers.google.com)
 - GOOGLE_CLIENT_SECRET=your google client secret (console.developers.google.com)